MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/3d-view/index.md

 To display the element you selected on the canvas, turn off both the settings and then select **Isolate selected element** button.

 At the bottom of the **3D DOM** pane, locate the **Hide elements with the same paint order as their parent** checkbox.
-Choosing and deselecting the checkbox refreshes the elements based on your choice.
+Selecting and clearing the checkbox refreshes the elements based on your choice.
 When this checkbox is selected, elements that share paint order are flattened to the parent.

 The options reduce the clutter that complex web pages create in your canvas.